 Let’s Talk WordPress Functionality & SEO Performance

 Tip #1: Titles to posts or pages that are SEO friendly.
 Many times bloggers will just name their post or page something generic, like, Frogs and Toads.
-The first issue is it’s too generic and doesn’t sort the post properly.
-The second issue is the “and” which isn’t needed and dilutes the SEO value.
-Now if the title had been “Frogs Toads Across Texas” this would help sort the post.
+It’s too generic and doesn’t help Google sort the post properly.
+Now if the title had been “Frogs and Toads Across Texas” this would be better.

 Tip #2: Photographs within posts/pages.
 You must name your photos properly or use “Alt Text” for the photos.
 Do not name your photos with empty spaces between the words.
 Ex: “Frogs in New Jersey.jpg.”
 The web does not understand an empty space and will put a %20 everywhere where there is an empty space, so your photo name would be “Frogs%20in%20New%20Jersey.jpg.”
 (This applies to page titles as well on manually built websites in html.)